Guidance

 Having extractor fans in kitchens for example can help with food odours, and auto-closing doors will help here too.
 Ventilation is an important consideration throughout any working environment, but especially in areas where food is prepared.

-With regards to tactile stressors, some textures can cause distress whilst others can be a comfort, but this is individual to the person.
+With regards to tactile stressors, some textures can cause distress while others can be a comfort, but this is individual to the person.
 It is therefore advisable to offer a choice of furniture materials to sit on, including a throw to use.

 Door handles, handrails and buttons are likely more difficult to provide a variety of.
 It would be beneficial however, to consider providing alternative options throughout the building, for example having a metal handrail on one side and an alternative material such as wood on the other.